Glossary of Terms/Definitions

 Federal Work Study (Health Professions/College of Graduate Studies) – Federal program that provides jobs for students who demonstrate financial need.
 Recipients are placed in positions primarily in the University and Hospital, with limited placements available in community service positions.
 Recipients receive a bi-weekly paycheck based on the number of hours worked during that pay period.

 Federal Work-Study (JMC) – Federal program that provides jobs for students who demonstrate financial need.
 Recipients are placed in positions primarily in the University and Hospital, with limited placements available in community service positions.
 Recipients receive a bi-weekly paycheck based on the number of hours worked during that pay period.
 JMC students are eligible to work full time under the Federal Work-Study Program during the summer between the first and second year.

 Institutional Aid (JMC) – Institutional Aid refers to both:

 - Jefferson scholarships and;

 - Low interest loans.
-Jefferson loans are interest free while the student is in school and for one year after the student graduates (or otherwise ceases to be enrolled).
+Jefferson loans are interest free while the student is in College and for one year after the student graduates (or otherwise ceases to be enrolled).
 Repayment also begins one year after end of the enrollment period.
 At that time interest accrues at a fixed rate of 5%.
 Standard repayment is 10 years.